Nastel/jkool-rum-plugin/README.md

 var dataCenter = "your data center name here";
 ```

-###For web pages running JavaScript
+###Include the plugins in your project

-* In your jsp directory for the web application you wish to monitor, import jkool-rum-plugin.jsp and include it on every page you wish to track within the form tag.
+* Include the jsp or php plugin on every page you wish to track within the form tag.
 ```java
 <%@ include file="jkool-rum-plugin.jsp" %>
 ```